aykutersoy/LaravelAPI/readme.md

 # Laravel API Test
-This is a test project for Gousto
+This is a test project

 ## How to use